marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 1) Basic credential passing for backwards compatability; this is deprecated.
 2) [Simple](https://github.com/rsocket/rsocket/blob/master/Extensions/Security/Simple.md) credential passing is supported by default; this is the winning spec and superceeds Basic.
 3) Access control rules that specifies which operations must be authenticated before being granted access to the server.
-4) ensures `setup` operations happen with authentication
+4) ensures `setup` operations happen with authentication.
-5) Any request operation requires authentication
+5) Any request operation requires authentication.
-6) Any other operation is permitted regardless of authentication
+6) Any other operation is permitted regardless of authentication.

 > **_Request Vs Setup:_** Spring Security defines any `request` operation one of the following; FIRE_AND_FORGET, REQUEST_RESPONSE, REQUEST_STREAM, REQUEST_CHANNEL and METADATA_PUSH.
 SETUP and PAYLOAD types are considered `setup` operations.